 To avoid plagiarism, always provide a proper citation when you quote or paraphrase the idea of another person in your research paper, speech, slide presentation, etc. What constitutes a proper citation will depend on which citation style you're using.
 You'll learn more about citation styles later in this module.

-For further information on avoiding plagiarism, see Is It Plagiarism Yet? by Purdue OWL.
+For further information on avoiding plagiarism, see Frequently Asked Questions Regarding Plagiarism by Purdue OWL.

 The Copyright Law of the United States provides legal protection for intellectual property.
 In your search for information, you should assume that all materials you find are copyrighted, unless the document specifies that it is public domain, which can be used freely by anyone.
 An information source does not have to be registered with the Copyright Office to be covered by copyright.
 It is copyrighted as soon as it is created.